Writers are often bad editors of their own work.

 So what you do is you take out a chapter from the middle and pretend it is the very first thing that an editor or agent or reader would read.
 After all, that initial impression carries the entire weight of the book on its shoulders.
 If a reader or editor or agent doesn’t like that first chapter, they won’t keep reading.

 Now ask yourself the big question, as you start to edit this chapter: If the reader/editor/agent started to read your book at that chapter, would they continue reading?
-Would think think it was funny or sad or well written?
+Would they think it was funny or sad or well written?

 If you can look at your writing with that kind of critical eye, you have a much better chance of figuring out what to delete and what to change.

 8. Avoid Writer’s “Snow Blindness”

 You can get snow blindness as a writer, especially when it comes to your own work.
 If you’ve been staring at the screen for too long, or at a particular story for too long, you start getting blind spots that prevent you from editing the work effectively.